tlienart/Xranklin.jl/README.md

 Most of what's offered by Franklin is also offered by Xranklin (apart from what's listed in [this issue](https://github.com/tlienart/Xranklin.jl/issues/65) which we should make as precise as possible).

-[**Link to the new docs**](https://tlienart.github.io/Xranklin.jl/) (under active construction, note that the search won't work, and I'm aware that the nav does not work well on mobile phone).
+[**Link to the new docs**](https://tlienart.github.io/Xranklin.jl/) (under active construction, note that the search won't work, and I'm also aware that the nav does not work well on mobile phone).

 ## How to help test this?